Inverse Optimization with Noisy Data: Numerical Approaches to Solving IOP -- SAA

 \section{Numerical Approaches to Solving \textsf{IOP}--\textsf{SAA}}

 Solving $\mathsf{IOP}$--$\mathsf{SAA}$ with $Q_n(\theta)$ as formulated in $\mathsf{DB}$--$\mathsf{RISK}$--$\mathsf{SAA}$ is still difficult because it is a nonconvex problem even under \textbf{A1},\textbf{A2},\textbf{R1}.
 We will propose two approaches to solving this problem.
 The first is an enumeration algorithm that is applicable to situations where $p$ is modest (i.e., the $\theta \in \mathbb{R}^p$ parameter has between 1 to 5 dimensions).
-The second approach we describe is a semiparametric algorithm, and it can be used in cases where $\theta \in \mathbb{R}^p$ is higher-dimensional and $y$ has a specific distribution.
+The second approach we describe is a semiparametric algorithm, and it can be used in cases where $\theta \in \mathbb{R}^p$ is higher-dimensional and the noise term $w$ has a specific distribution.
 For both algorithms, we will prove that the estimates computed by these methods satisfy the conditions required for statistical consistency.

 The difference in the two algorithms is how they trade-off computational and statistical performance.
-The enumeration algorithm requires exponential in $p$ computation, while the semiparametric algorithm needs polynomial in $p$ computation.
+The enumeration algorithm requires computation exponential in $p$, while the semiparametric algorithm needs computation polynomial $p$ computation.
 But the statistical performance of the methods will be the opposite.
-The estimates and risk of the enumeration algorithm are anticipated to converge at faster rate than those of the semiparametric algorithm.
+The estimates and risk of the enumeration algorithm are anticipated to converge at faster rate (with respect to the number of data points) than those of the semiparametric algorithm.
 The reason is that the semiparametric algorithm makes use of a nonparametric step (via the L2NW estimator), which is well-known to generally converge at a slower rate than a fully parametric approach.
 Precisely characterizing the statistical convergence rates of the two algorithms is left open for future work.

 Though the enumeration algorithm needs exponential in $p$ computation, it is still practical for many real-world problems.
 Many principal-agent problems (e.g. \cite{zhang2008dynamic,crama2008milestone}) use models where the parameter set is modest in dimensionality (i.e., utility functions with 2 or 3 \emph{type} parameters).
 We demonstrate the practicality of the enumeration algorithm in Section 5 through an energy-related example using real data.